Package Leaflet: Information for the Patient

 The dose depends on body weight:

-Your doctor will instruct children and adolescents who reach a stable body weight above 40 kg to change to one 14 mg tablet per day.
+Your doctor will instruct children and adolescents who reach a stable body weight over 40 kg to switch to a 14 mg tablet per day.

-Teriflunomida is taken once a day in a single daily dose at any time of the day.
+Teriflunomide is taken once daily, in a single daily dose, at any time of day.

 The tablet should be swallowed whole with water.

-If you have taken too much teriflunomida, call your doctor immediately.
-You may experience adverse effects similar to those described in section 4, below.
+If you have taken too much teriflunomide, call your doctor immediately.
+You may experience side effects similar to those described in section 4 below.

-Do not interrupt treatment or change the dose of teriflunomida without consulting your doctor first.
-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+Do not stop treatment or change the dose of teriflunomide without consulting your doctor first.
+If you have any further questions on the use of this medication, ask your doctor or pharmacist.

 Common(may affect up to 1 in 10 people)